activecollab/databasestructure/README.md

 }
 ```

+### `header_comment`

+Add a comment that will be included at the header of all auto-generated files.
+This option is useful if you need to include licensing information in your source code.

 ## Behaviours

 Behaviours are interfaces and interface implementations that types and fields add to resulting object classes.
 These behaviours can do all sort of things: let you element position in collections, store additional bits of information on object level, check user permissions and more.